reguv760/mmd-site2/README.md

 2. Testing: Netlify Deploy fails due to old Node version

     - Add NODE_VERSION = 14.15.1 to Netlify's Environment variable.
+    - push 'master' branch to git repo; repo is linked to Netlify build services.

 3. Client has domain name and hosting outside of Netlify